tczajka/sorting-searching/_posts/2020-05-26-static-hashing.md

 (to be determined later), so we have {% latex %}zn{% endlatex %} buckets.
 Seems like this will only make it worse, but bear with me.
 We will pack them really tightly!

-The expected number of collisions is now:
+The expected number of collisions is now smaller:

 {% latex centred %}
 \sum_{i=0}^{zn-1} \binom{b_i}{2} \le \binom{n}{2} \frac {c}{zn} < \frac{n^2}{2} \frac{c}{zn} = \frac{cn}{2z}